ambitus/linux-containers/examples/express-gateway/README.md

 For a more polished experience, try importing the proxied z/OS Connect EE API docs for the policy API to the swagger.io editor:

 ![Importing the z/OS Connect EE API to swagger.io editor](images/browser-test-in-swagger-io.png)

+The swagger.io editor allows for simple testing of the 'policy' API, through the express gateway running in ZCX:

 ![Testing the z/OS Connect EE API using swagger.io editor](images/browser-test-in-swagger-io-2.png)